 Lasell's "What If" feature in our Self Service program allows a student to create possible scenarios of the academic plan.
 The "What If" plan will compare your current coursework against the degree requirements for a different major or minor.
 The "What If" plan helps match up what you have taken with what you need to take for all programs and degrees.

 Technology Help Desk

-Students earning their degree online have access to our Technology Help Desk team to answer questions, connect students to our systems and to assist with any technical issues.
+Students taking courses online have access to our Technology Help Desk team to answer questions, connect students to our systems and to assist with any technical issues.
 To support our diverse and growing graduate student body, the Technology Help Desk is available 24/7 by phone (617) 243-2200 and email email@example.com.